morsheduluofc/MachineLearning/README.md

 # Different Machine Learning Algorithms
-This project has different regression and classification algorithms.
-Data of all projects are stored in Data folder.
+This project uses different regression and classification algorithms to predict value and classify the data.
+All dataset are stored in Data folder.

 ## Regression Algorithms:
 * Linear Regression: We will predict house price based on available features.
 See LinearRegression.ipynb file